-Pumpkin carving is a must-do activity this time of year.
-The thing is, carving pumpkins is a lot harder than it looks.
 Pumpkins are some tough squash, and carving designs into their hard surface is no easy task.
-Not to mention, you have to clean out their guts, too (we suggest using an ice cream scooper for this part!).
+Plus, you have to clean out their guts (we suggest using an ice cream scooper for this part!).
 It’s a lot of work.
-This year, we decided to research ways to make the whole pumpkin carving process easier.
-We found some awesome jack-o-lantern hacks we’re excited to share, many of which extend beyond simple carving tips.
+So, we decided to research ways to make the whole pumpkin carving process easier.
+Here are some awesome jack-o-lantern hacks we’re excited to share, many of which extend beyond simple carving tips.

 Use Cookie Cutters

-One of the coolest jack-o-lantern hacks we’ve tried is to use cookie cutters.
 Instead of using a knife to carve out your pumpkin, you can rely on cookie cutters and a mallet to create your dream jack-o-lantern.
 You’ll want to choose sturdy metal cookie cutters, not the plastic kind.
-The dollar store is a good place to go for Halloween-themed cookie cutters.
-You can also find them in the kitchen and home goods stores.
-Here’s what to do: After you clean off your pumpkin, firmly press a cookie cutter into the pumpkin skin.
+The Dollar Store is a good place to go for Halloween-themed cookie cutters.
+You can also find them in kitchen and home goods stores.
+Here’s what to do: After you clean your pumpkin, firmly press a cookie cutter into the pumpkin skin.
 Take a mallet and tap the cookie cutter so that it pierces through the pumpkin, carving out your desired shape.
-Remove the cut-out once you’re done to reveal your spooky creation.

 Bust Out the Drill

-There are certain jack-o-lantern designs that call for lots of holes.
-No matter the size of the hole you’re trying to create, using a knife to carve out a perfect circle into your pumpkin skin can be difficult (to say the least).
-You can simplify the process by grabbing your drill and letting it do the dirty work.
-Depending on the size of the holes you want in your pumpkin, you can switch out our drill bits accordingly.
+Here’s another on of our favorite jack-o-lantern hacks.
+No matter what size hole you want, using a knife to carve a circle in your pumpkin’s skin can be difficult (to say the least).
+Simplify the process by grabbing your drill and letting it do the dirty work.
+Depending on the size of the holes you want in your pumpkin, you can switch out your drill bits accordingly.

 Use Petroleum Jelly